espocrm/documentation/docs/development/dynamic-handler.md

 ## Multiple dynamic handlers

-Since version 5.8.0 it's possible to add multiple dynamic handlers to for one entity type.
+Since v5.8.0 it's possible to add multiple dynamic handlers to for one entity type.
 This allows different extensions to have their own dynamic handler.

-In metadata > clientDefs:
+In metadata > YourEntityType > clientDefs:

 ```json
 {